-- A narrative outlining the comprehensive service plan for the proposed project; and - A funding budget for services and demonstration of an adequate level of staffing; and - Memoranda of Understanding (MOUs) from service providers (which must be executed and dated by both parties), including in-kind service providers, and demonstration of a minimum of three years of experience; and - Evidence of a homeless or special needs client source (e.g. letters from referring agencies, marketing plans, etc.) and demonstration of an adequate demand for the selected set-aside, and - Résumé(s) for service providers.
+- A narrative outlining the comprehensive service plan for the proposed project; and - A funding budget for services and demonstration of an adequate level of staffing; and - Memoranda of Understanding (MOUs) from service providers (which must be executed and dated by both parties), including in-kind service providers, and demonstration of a minimum of three years of experience; and - Evidence of a homeless or special needs client source (e.g. letters from referring agencies, marketing plans, etc.) and demonstration of an adequate demand for the selected set-aside, and - Resumé(s) for service providers.
+These services must be provided by a service provider(s) with a minimum of three years of experience in the related field of service provision. - If applying to other entities for project-based vouchers or services funding, a copy of that application is required.

-6. Subsidized Housing Waiting List
+6. Housing Authority Waitlist

 Two points may be earned by Applicants who enter into a written agreement with the local public housing representative to give priority to households on waiting lists for subsidized or public housing.
-A template for this written agreement is available on the Preliminary LIHTC Application documents list at chfainfo.com/arh/lihtc/Pages/Application Preliminary-Documents.aspx.
+A template for this written agreement is available on the Preliminary Housing Credit Application documents list at chfainfo.com/arh/lihtc/Pages/Application\Preliminary-Documents.aspx.

-See CHFA website at chfainfo.com/arh/lihtc/LIHC_Documents/QAP_FeeSchedule.pdf, for the Fee Schedule.
+See CHFA website at chfainfo.com/arh/lihtc/Pages/application.aspx, for the Fee Schedule.
 Fees will be assessed for the following processes and are non-refundable.